 - Income phase-outs of other tax benefits

 - Required Minimum Distributions from retirement accounts at age 70 1/2 or older

 - Other taxes.
 Unfortunately, the tax code is not only based on income taxes.
 It also includes estate taxes, inheritance taxes, qualified dividend taxes and long-term capital gain taxes to name a few.

 What to do?

 Making tax efficiency an integral part of your retirement plan can be complicated.
-But the rewards are tremendous for those willing to start early, dedicating the time to planning, and asking for assistance.
+But for those willing to start early, spend the time and ask for assistance, the rewards are tremendous.